 Zyro website plans

-The Basic $2.90/month option allows you to connect a memorable domain name and secures your website with a free SSL certificate.
+The Basic plan for $2.90/month allows you to connect a memorable domain name and secures your website with a free SSL certificate.
 But it does limit the storage storage to 1GB and bandwidth to 3GB.
 Plus, you get pretty limited marketing capabilities.
 This is a good option for a personal – but not a business website.

 Zyro eCommerce plans